 I chose to attend the University of Rochester because of its balance of great academics and accomplished athletics.
 It was one of only a handful of smaller schools that had a microbiology major, and had an accomplished research program and medical center.
 My parents also forced me to only look at schools within five hours drive from my hometown (near Cleveland, OH).
 I liked the look of the school, classy but not pretentious, and the UR’s national ranking is always near the top.
 I also got a reasonable aid/scholarship package, making the school affordable for me.

 When and how did you choose your major?

 I picked the University of Rochester because of its microbiology program.
-I knew I wanted to major in microbiology a year or so into high school because I excelled at science and was fascinated with the book The Hot Zone.
-In many respects, it was easier to start college with a defined major.
+I knew I wanted to major in microbiology a year or so into high school, as I excelled at science and was fascinated with the book The Hot Zone.
+In many respects it was easier to start college with a defined major.
 With all the class requirements of the microbiology program, I don’t know if it would be possible to finish in four years if you didn’t decide until your second year.
 I enjoy learning and have many interests, so I think I would have been happy with any number of other majors, like political science or even music.

 What activities were you involved in as a student and what did you gain from them?

 I ran varsity cross country and track throughout college, and was involved in various athlete advisory committees.
 I was also active in the Protestant Chapel Community, and hosted a show on WRUR radio for 2.5 years.
 Frankly, I wish I had had more time at UR to explore other clubs, there are so many opportunities in university that you will probably never have again in your life, and I wish I had been able to branch out a little more.

 What did you do immediately after graduation?
 How did you decide to take that path?